ajdnik/playerbio-bluelabs/helm/README.md

 ## Parameters

-The following table lists the configurable parameters of the WordPress chart and their default values.
+The following table lists the configurable parameters of the Playerbio chart and their default values.

 | Parameter                       | Description                                                                         | Default        |
 | ------------------------------- | ----------------------------------------------------------------------------------- | -------------- |